geneontology/geneontology.github.io/_docs/download-go-annotations.md

   * Navigate to your organism & download the `.goa` file, e.g. [`22426.A_gambiae.goa`](https://ftp.ebi.ac.uk/pub/databases/GO/goa/proteomes/22426.A_gambiae.goa){:target="blank"}
     *Tip: use your browser's in-page search to find the species name.*

 * [NCBI RefSeq](https://ftp.ncbi.nlm.nih.gov/genomes/refseq/){:target="blank"}: If your organism has a reference genome assembly in NCBI in the RefSeq collection (RefSeqs have assembly accessions starting with `GCF_`), GO annotations are available in GAF format through NCBI Gene identifiers.
 Annotation files are available for all eukaryotic genomes available at NCBI RefSeq.
-Note that GO annotations are not currently available at NCBI for archaea, bacteria or viruses, and are not available for eukaryotic genomes only in GenBank (only accession starts with `GCA_`).
+> <i class="fa-solid fa-triangle-exclamation"></i> Note: GO annotations are not currently available at NCBI for archaea, bacteria or viruses.
+GO annotations are not currently available at NCBI for eukaryotic genomes only in GenBank (only accession starts with `GCA_`).
   * Start at the [NCBI homepage](https://www.ncbi.nlm.nih.gov/){:target="blank"}
   * Enter your organism in the search box near the top of the page and click Search, e.g. [Anopheles gambiae](https://www.ncbi.nlm.nih.gov/search/all/?term=Anopheles%20gambiae){:target="blank"}
     <br><img src="/assets/NCBIsearchbox.png" alt="NCBI homepage search" width="600" div style="border: 2px solid black;"/><br>